 - Insert the cutting about an inch deep into the rooting medium.

-- Place the pot or tray in a warm and humid environment with indirect sunlight.
+- Place in a warm, humid environment with indirect sunlight.

-- Roots should start developing in a few weeks to a couple of months.
+- Roots develop in a few weeks to a couple of months.

-- Once the cuttings have established a good root system, transplant them into individual bonsai pots.
+- Once cuttings establish roots, transplant them into individual bonsai pots.

-By following these propagation techniques, you can successfully create new swamp cypress bonsai trees and continue to enjoy the art of bonsai.
+By following these techniques, you can create new swamp cypress bonsai trees and enjoy the art of bonsai.

 Pest and Disease Prevention